 College Now is truly a transition program for your student.
 FRCC’s goal is to help students learn how to navigate college while wrap around support is available from parents, high schools, and FRCC College Now staff.
 As a result, the College Now team is happy to provide general information to you about resources available on our campus.
 Although FERPA does prevent specific student information to be shared with parents about their student, please note that our team is more than happy to talk about general options and information that are available.

 Here are some common areas to help your student navigate as they take college level classes.

-Time management – it can be challenging for students to balance high school, college, friends, work, family commitments, etc. all at once.
+It can be challenging for students to balance high school, college, friends, work, family commitments, etc. all at once.
 Students are always encouraged to consider their commitments and prioritize their time so they can be successful in college classes.

-Maturity – students are expected to demonstrate a high level of maturity when taking college classes.
+Students are expected to demonstrate a high level of maturity when taking college classes.
 Maturity includes advocating for themselves when they have questions or need help and demonstrating appropriate behavior in class.
 Students who take classes on campus will be enrolled with students of all ages and will be expected to integrate with all students appropriately.

-Absences – passing a college courses requires the student to attend.
+Passing a college courses requires the student to attend.
 Help encourage your student attend courses regularly.
 Please keep college courses in mind as you plan family trips, doctor appointments, etc. In some cases, missing multiple class periods could have negative results on the student’s final grade.

-– in college, a deadline is a deadline.
+In college, a deadline is a deadline.
 This includes registration and drop dates at the college as well as assignments deadlines within courses.
 Encourage your student to be aware of these important dates and to schedule appropriately to meet deadlines.